GPII/universal/documentation/CouchConnector.md

 * An instance of CouchDB provided by the [gpii-couchdb-test-harness](https://github.com/GPII/gpii-couchdb-test-harness) package, which runs in either Docker or a combination of Vagrant and Docker depending on your local setup.
 This is configured to listen on port `25984`.
-* An express server that provides a `/reset-pouch` API to restore the pouchDB instance with its initial data set.
+* An express server that provides a `/reset-couch` API to restore the initial data set.
 By default, it listens on port `8060`.

 Note that when GPII runs using a production configuration, the authorization server expects to work with a local CouchDB instance.
 The couchConnector is not needed or started for those configurations.